Beautify Enhance Renew

 The extent and visibility of your scarring will vary depending on the location of your incision.
 Dr. Grazer’s suturing techniques help to minimize scar formation.
 However, genetics can play a role in scar development.
 In any event, scarring is likely to fade over time.

 The cost of a breast augmentation reflects the techniques used and the type of implants chosen for surgery.
 Anesthesia fees, surgical fees, and facility fees also impact the final price of your surgery.
-Dr. Grazer will provide you with a detailed quote following your consultation.
+In Newport Beach, Dr. Grazer will provide you with a detailed quote following your consultation.